 Length of the Evening

 We ask volunteers to arrive between 6:15 and 6:30.
 Earlier help is always welcome.
 Volunteers are encouraged to stay until the hall is swept and all of the clean dishes and pieces of flatware are dried and put away in the closet.
 Generally all of these tasks are over by 8:45.
-Without restoring the hall our agreement for its use would be much more difficult to arrange.
+Without restoring the hall, our agreement for its use would be much more difficult to arrange.

-We have one licensed social workers (LMSW) that work with our guests to secure housing, get medical assistance and entry to addiction programs.
-If a guest wants to see a social worker direct them to the room next to the kitchen (Minot Simons Room).
-While they can’t assist every guest we should always look for those in most need – for example: anyone mentioning suicide, young families, those that appear in distress.
-Our social workers have provided life changing counseling – helping guests in despair, showing signs of dementia, needing clothes and wanting to get off the streets.
+We have two licensed social workers (LMSW) that work with our guests to secure housing, get medical assistance and entry to addiction programs.
+If a guest wants to see a social worker, direct them to the room next to the kitchen (Minot Simons Room).
+While they can’t assist every guest, we should always look for those in most need – for example: anyone mentioning suicide, young families, those that appear in distress.
+Our social workers have provided life-changing counseling – helping guests in despair, showing signs of dementia, needing clothes and wanting to get off the streets.
 Many of our guests have recently been released from prison and our social workers understand their need to find a new life and employment.
 They also assist in getting identification cards replaced, access to training programs and recommendations for access to special housing for pregnant women, LGBT teenagers and others at great risk.
 Our lead social worker is John Sheehan, LMSW.

 Types of Meals we Serve

 All of the food served is prepared by our cook staff under the direction of our head chef, Kathleen Taylor, co-chair at MNH.
 Fresh meat, frozen vegetables, milk and other food items are purchased each Saturday and delivered to All Souls.
 The small storage area and desire to serve fresh food mandate that purchasing pattern.
 Soup is made either on Saturday or Sunday.
 The food service volunteer staff begins the food preparation at 4 pm and leaves at 7pm when the food is brought out to our serving line.
-We offer the regular entrée – perhaps a lemon chicken thigh, Broccoli with butter and rice with caramelized onions.
+We offer the regular entrée – perhaps a lemon chicken thigh, broccoli with butter and rice with caramelized onions.
 We offer a vegetarian option which has a bean casserole substitution for the chicken or beef entrée.
-There is also a limited number of Vegan meals provided by Candle 79.
-Salads for each table are kept in the kitchen and are only put on tables at the direction of row captains after everyone has their main course at a table (salads are consumed from the diner plates).
+There is also a limited number of vegan meals provided by Candle 79.
+Salads for each table are kept in the kitchen and are only put on tables at the direction of row captains after everyone has their main course at a table (salads are consumed from the dinner plates).
 We prepare only enough salads for the entire hall so care must be taken in their serving.
 Those working the serving line must wear hats and gloves at all times.

 Meal Service Timing